one-data-cookie/one-data-cookie.github.io/_notes/data-analytics/Consider a role of an Analytics Engineer.md

 > I—like the vast majority of dbt’s other users—were never taught how to write the program.
 We only learned how to write functions. [… ] none of us really know what we’re doing.

 > It needs dbt on Rails. […] I want to be told how to organize all of it too.
 I want a framework for writing functions on top of my factory for manufacturing tables.

+> My suspicion is that dbt … needs something that aggressively imposes those opinions on its users.
+It needs dbt on Rails: A framework that builds a project’s scaffolding, and tells us how to expand it—and not through education, but through functional requirements.
+Show where to put which bits of logic.
+Prevent me from doing circular things.
+Blare warnings at me when I use macros incorrectly.

 [The rise of the analytics pretendgineer by Benn Stencil](https://benn.substack.com/p/the-rise-of-the-analytics-pretendgineer)